Code-Institute-Submissions/portfolio-13/README.md

 I’d like to acknowledge the code institute as did take a lot of inspiration from the previous assignment and used the previous resume assignment to help me however the website that is my complete version is completely different to what I started out with and thank fully still looks very similar to my original frameworks design.
 If there are similarities in the HTML and C.S.S I was mindful of trying to keep everything as much my own as physically possible with my limited but definitely expanding abilities.

 The text section on the home page does feature similarities from w3 school’s website descripting the role of a full stack developer.

+Literature on (https://stackoverflow.com/) Stack Over flow also prove helpful.
+I wouldn’t generally get a whole or accurate solution but found it put me on a good path to further my research.

 Without sounding big headed I’d like to say I received personal inspiration from myself as I had hit a bit of a low point in my career and rely heavily on a huge amount of creativity and dug down deep and found a guiding force.